Meet-510/JS-code/README.md

 - **Daily Practice**: In this directory, you'll find my daily practice code snippets.
 These snippets cover a wide range of topics and are designed to reinforce my understanding of JavaScript and improve my coding skills.

+THE FIRST.JS file contains all the basic to advance level concepts of javaScript.
+And Challenge files contains real world applications of js.

 Happy coding! 🚀